 The Leupold Duplex reticle is still the best.
 Its fine central crosswire provides a precise aiming point, yet the reticle is easy to see in dim light.
 It is a reticle equally at home on a varmint or big game rifle.

 Leupold's new micro-friction windage and elevation adjustments deserve comment.
 We found them to be quite accurate and repeatable, every bit as good as the 1/4 MOA "click" adjustments in scopes priced competitively with the VX-I. These accurate adjustments made it easy to sight-in our test rifle.

 Some readers might question why we didn't spring for a VX-II or VX-III for a rifle in the Kimber's price class.
-Certainly either would have been a good choice, and the VX-II 4-12x40mm scope offers an adjustable objective, a handy feature not available in the VX-I line.
-But, in the event, the VX-I has worked out well.
-It is just as durable, reliable and well finished as its more expensive VX cousins, and we were able to snag it on sale (15% off the regular discount price), an offer we couldn't refuse!
+Certainly either would have been a good choice and the VX-II 4-12x40mm scope offers an adjustable objective, a handy feature not available in the VX-I line.
+However, the VX-I has worked out well.
+It is just as durable, reliable and well finished as its more expensive VX cousins and we were able to snag it on sale (15% off the regular discount price), an offer we couldn't refuse!

 Copyright 2006, 2013 by Chuck Hawks.
 All rights reserved.